 The role of the thyroid gland is to take iodine and convert it into the 2 main thyroid hormones; thyroxine (T4) and triiodothyronine (T3).
 T4 and T3 then circulate through the bloodstream and affect the metabolism of every cell in the body.

 To control the level of these hormones the hypothalamus and pituitary secrete compounds called releasing factors.
-In the case of the thryoid gland, they secrete a releasing factor called thyroid stimulating hormone (TSH).
-It is the amount of TSH circulating in the blood stream that tells the thryoid gland how much thyroxine to secrete.
+In the case of the thyroid gland, they secrete a releasing factor called thyroid stimulating hormone (TSH).
+It is the amount of TSH circulating in the blood stream that tells the thyroid gland how much thyroxine to secrete.
 In a very refined feedback mechanism between the hypothalamus, pituitary, and thyroid gland, the cells of the body get just the right amount of T4 and T3.

 Thyroxine circulates throughout the bloodstream and affects almost all organs.
 It plays a major role in controlling metabolism, and is needed for growth.

 Primary hypothyroidism accounts for almost every case.
 It has 2 main causes: